firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-to.md

 * `<aws_key_id>` is the AWS access key id associated with a user or role, for example, `AKIAIOSFODNN7EXAMPLE`.
 * `<aws_secret_key>` is the AWS secret key, for example, `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`.

-For more information about access keys, see [Programmatic access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) in the *AWS General Reference*.
+For more information on how to create access keys, see [Creating Access Key and Secret ID](../../../Guides/loading-data/creating-access-keys-aws.md).

 ### Least privileged permissions